Cars Brands that start with B

 Breese (BLM) Logo

-American car manufacturer BLM, founded in 1906 in Brooklyn, New York City, by three passionate people – Sidney S. Breese, Charles I. Lawrence, and Andrew Moulton.
-It was the first three letters of the surname of each founder that made up the abbreviation of the brand name.
-The company announced its first BLM racing car in the same year, thus starting a series of 250 units planned to begin production from 1908.
+American automobile manufacturer BLM was founded in 1906 in Brooklyn (New York) by three enthusiastic men – Sidney S. Breese, Charles I. Lawrence, and Andrew Moulton.
+It was the first three letters of the surname of each of the founders that made up the abbreviation of the brand name.
+In the same year, the company announced its first racing car, BLM, thus beginning a series of 250 copies, production of which was planned to begin in 1908.
 But by the end of 1907, bankruptcy followed.
-Lawrence and Moulton tried to return to their idea, but in 1913 in Paris, creating a new company LM.
+Lawrence and Moulton tried to return to their idea, but already in 1913, in Paris, they created a new company, LM.

 BMC